grab/engineering-blog/_posts/2024-05-23-evaluate-business-impact-of-marketing-campaigns.md

 The marketing analyst team designed a Marketing attribution model (MAM) for estimating the business impact of any campaign that sends messages to users.
 It quantifies business impact in terms of generated gross merchandise value (GMV), revenue, etc.

 Unlike traditional models that only credit the last touchpoint (i.e. the last message user reads before making a transaction), MAM offers a more nuanced view.
 It recognises that users are exposed to various marketing messages (emails, pushes, feeds, etc.) throughout their decision-making process.
-MAM assigns credit to each touchpoint that influences a conversion (e.g., Grab usage) based on two key factors:
+As shown in Fig 1, MAM assigns credit to each touchpoint that influences a conversion (e.g., Grab usage) based on two key factors:

 - **Relevance**: Content directly related to the conversion receives a higher weightage.
 Imagine a user opening a GrabFood push notification before placing a food order.
 This push would be considered highly relevant and receive significant credit.
 - **Recency**: Touchpoints closer in time to the conversion hold more weight.
 For instance, a brand awareness email sent weeks before the purchase would be less impactful than a targeted GrabFood promotion right before the order.
 By factoring in both relevance and recency, MAM avoids crediting the same touchpoint twice and provides a more accurate picture of which marketing campaigns are driving higher conversions.

 <div class="post-image-section"><figure>
   <img src="img/evaluate-business-impact-of-marketing-campaigns/mam-business-attribution.png" alt="" style="width:80%"><figcaption align="middle">Fig 1.
 How MAM does business attribution</figcaption>